piqus/bfp4f-rcon/README.md

 ## Contribution ##

 I'd apreciate any help to improve this project.
-Use `git clone` magic or send me E-Mail/IM me with your changes or sign up on github edit it online by pressing "Edit" button which is available on nav of each file.
+Use `git clone` magic or e-mail/IM me with your changes or sign up on github then edit it online by pressing "Edit".